k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Extract Flow

-- The extract flow gets a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
-Duplicate the **GetSourceDataByQuery** flow (located in the TDM_TableLevel LU) to get the extract flow template and customize the extract logic.
+- The extract flow receives a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
+Duplicate the **GetSourceDataByQuery** flow (located in the TDM_TableLevel LU) in order to implement the extract template and customize the extract logic.

 ##### Customized Masking Logic